Are you struggling to get visitors to your blog posts? If so, you need to increase the search engine visibility of your content.

 The algorithm can detect groups of words that cluster together in predictable patterns.
 And that means that Google can now map out topics and the sub-topics that make up those topics.

-In a nutshell: it’s very likely that Google understands the breadth and depth of the topic you’re writing about.
+In a nutshell: it’s very likely that the algorithm understands the breadth and depth of the topic you’re writing about.

-And that means that Google can measure the topical authority of your content.
+And that means the algorithm can measure the topical authority of your content.

 Articles with high topical authority will rise to the top of the search results.